MC-git37/astronomical-observation/README.md

 ===
 This is an astronomical observation scheduling system, which aims at optimizing the observation plan of the telescope to improve the observation efficiency and quality.
 The system provides a user-friendly interface, allowing users to select observation targets, set observation parameters and generate observation plans.
 When used, it includes the following functions
-* Generate the pitch value trajectory of the target source in the **SOURCE.TXT** file for 24 hours.
+* Generate the elevation value trajectory of the target source in the **SOURCE.TXT** file for the upcoming 24 hours.
 * Sort the observation order of the target source in the **SOURCE.TXT** file.
 * Generate calibration source trajectory in **source-dingbiao.txt** file (covering all 24 sky regions).
 * UV coverage prediction for arrays present in **config_uv.ini** file.